itsfuad/FCCIMPL/website/src/content/docs/control-flow/if-statements.md

 }
 ```

 You can have as many `else if` blocks as you need.
-The final `else` is optional—if you leave it out and all conditions are false, nothing happens:
+The final `else` is optional - if you leave it out and all conditions are false, nothing happens:

 ```ferret
 let age := 15;